Mass media in Greece: Internet

 The Internet in Greece relied on PSTN/ISDN modem dial-up from 1990 until 2003, when ADSL was commercially launched by incumbent operator OTE.
 ADSL2+ and VDSL2 is currently the main broadband standard.
 Greece also has 3G and 4G+ mobile broadband (HSPA) and a more expensive Satellite Internet access.

 Greece has an extensive fiber optic network throughout the country.

 63% of the Greek population regularly accessed the internet in 2014 and which in 2019 has increased to just over 70%.

 Media Organisations

 News agencies

-Greece's public news agency is the Athens-Macedonian News Agency (AMNA), created in 2006 by the merger of Athens News Agency (ANA, est. 1895) with the Macedonian News Agency (MPA, est. 1991).
+Greece's public news agency is the Athens-Macedonian News Agency (AMNA), created in 2006 by the merger of Athens News Agency (ANA, est. 1895) with the Macedonian Press Agency (MPA, est. 1991).
 In 2010 AMNA had 250 employees, of which 180 journalists, and it publishes items in Greek, English and French.
 Other news agencies include regional ones (Cretian News Agency, Aegean News), sport-focused (Sport Idea, Action image), religion (The Religious News Network), agriculture (Agronews Agency), Greek diaspora (Hellenic World, Greek American news agency, Diaspora News Agency etc.), photography (Inke photography agency, EPA photography agency).